 Peripheral Intravenous Lines (PIVs) – is a soft catheter placed in a small vein through which intravenous fluid and medications can be given.
 A PIV may be placed upon admission into the hospital.
 Pain-relieving measures are available, and may be applied to your child’s skin prior to placing the peripheral line.
 Your child will likely have a PIV in place throughout their hospitalization.

 A soft catheter placed (usually during surgery) in a vessel or a chamber of the heart.
 It is used to monitor heart pressures and to administer IV fluids, medications and nutrition.
 The insertion site can be in the neck, chest, groin or umbilicus.

 Infusion Pumps will likely be used to infuse medications to support the heart until it can recover from surgery.
 Continuous IV medications are given to manage pain and anxiety after surgery.
 IV fluids providing nutrition will be given until your child can be fed.

 These are small tubes placed around the heart or lungs to prevent accumulation of fluids after surgery.
 These drains are connected to a collection device to measure the drained fluid.
 They are typically removed when drainage subsides.

-Sometimes after open heart surgery, the heart’s natural beauty mechanism impaired.
+Sometimes after open heart surgery, the heart’s natural beating mechanism impaired.
 This is usually a temporary problem, but rarely, can be permanent.
 External pacing wires are small wires placed in the heart muscle through which electrical impulses can travel to the heart.
 These wires exit the chest wall and can be attached to a pulse generator.
 They are typically removed with minimal discomfort.

 This is a small box that generates an electrical impulse sent to the heart muscle to stimulate contraction.